ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

-### Day 59 - Introduction to Cocapods
+### Day 59 - Introduction to CocoaPods
-Learned about the Cocapods and used the CLTypingLabel in my Xcode project.
+Learned about the CocoaPods and used the CLTypingLabel in my Xcode project.

 <hr>